rebeccatraceyt/RebeccaTraceyTimoney/README.md

 Once a local clone is created, follow the below steps to deploy locally:
 1. Locate the [GitHub Repository](https://github.com/rebeccatraceyt/RebeccaTraceyTimoney "Link to GitHub Repo").
 2. At the top of the repository, select Settings from the menu items.
-3. Scroll down the Settings page to the "GitHub Pages" section.
+3. Scroll down the navigation section of the Settings page to the "Pages" section.
-4. Under "Source" click the drop-down menu labelled "None" and select "Master Branch".
+4. Under "Source" click the drop-down menu labelled "None" and select **"Master Branch"**.
-5. Upon selection, the page will automatically refresh meaning that the website is now deployed.
+5. Upon clicking **Save**, the page will automatically refresh meaning that the website is now deployed.
-6. Scroll back down to the "GitHub Pages" section to retrieve the deployed link.
+6. The deployed link will now be available.

 <div align='center'>
 <h2><span style='font-size:20px;'>&#127882;</span> Congratulations! <span style='font-size:20px;'>&#127882;</span> </h2>